cloudflare/gokeyless/README.md

 You should add your Cloudflare account details to the configuration file, and optionally customize the location of the private key directory.
 Most users should not need to modify the remaining defaults.

 Each option can optionally be overriden via environment variables or command-line arguments.
 Run `gokeyless -h` to see the full list of available options.

+## Testing

+Unit tests and benchmarks have been implemented for various parts of Go Keyless via `go test`.
+Most of the tests run out of the box, but some setup is necessary to run the HSM-related tests:

+1. Follow https://wiki.opendnssec.org/display/SoftHSMDOCS/SoftHSM+Documentation+v2 to install SoftHSM2
+1. Copy the test tokens to the location of your SoftHSM2 token directory (commonly `/var/lib/softhsm/tokens`, but may vary):

+        $ cp -r tests/testdata/tokens/* /path/to/token/directory/

+1. The tests currently assume the SoftHSM2 library will be installed at `/usr/local/lib/softhsm/libsofthsm2.so`.
+If your system differs, you must create a symlink (sudo may be required):

+        $ mkdir -p /usr/local/lib/softhsm
+        $ ln -s /path/to/libsofthsm2.so /usr/local/lib/softhsm/libsofthsm2.so

+Then simply run `make test` to execute the test suite.

+Note that if you need to run the tests without first configuring SoftHSM2 for some reason, you can use the `test-nohsm` target.

 ## License